In conversation with More

 Gregory: Mhm.

-More: Each year, the far more advanced Aquapeople donated a fifteen-wagon train fully loaded with water bottles to their waterless neighbors, whom they have never met.
-Believer was the only person to have met both populations.
+More: Each year, the far more advanced Aquapeople donated a fifteen-wagon train fully loaded with water bottles to their waterless neighbors, whom they had never met.
+Believer was the only person who had met both populations.

 The Aquapeople felt incredibly grateful for the opportunity to fulfill their moral obligation to be good.
-Believer shared little to none about the very private people on the other side of the forest.
+Believer shared little, if anything, about the very private people on the other side of the forest.
 It was their request.
-They also asked to keep the long and gruesome traveling to once a year, Believer explained.
+They also asked that the long and grueling journey be limited to once a year, Believer explained.

 Each year, the train returned with only one empty wagon.
-On the day of the fire, after centuries of transporting fourteen packed wagons back and forth, the Aquapeople loaded only the first wagon with water and left the rest empty.
-Someone had heard a rumor about the people on the other side and suggested offering more water than needed may be considered disrespectful to them.
+On the day of the fire, after centuries of transporting fourteen packed wagons back and forth, the Aquapeople loaded only the first wagon with water, leaving the rest empty.
+Someone had heard a rumor about the people on the other side and suggested that offering more water than needed might be considered disrespectful to them.

-That someone also added, “We have our rules of conduct, they have theirs.
+One person added, “We have our rules of conduct; they have theirs.
 We won’t know what their rules are unless we revise ours.”

-Another someone uttered, “Why do we have to change our rules?
+Another person replied, “Why should we change our rules?
 Let them change theirs!”

-The initial someone responded, “Be magnanimous, my friend.
+The first person responded, “Be magnanimous, my friend.
 We can always revert to our old rules.”

-Their incumbent mathemalogician postulated, “It is also possible that the people on the other side have a divine proclivity toward the number 15, just like us.
+Their incumbent mathemalogician postulated, “It’s also possible that the people on the other side have a divine proclivity toward the number 15, just like us.
 But unlike us, their number 15 is limited to one.
-This may explain why all these years they’ve been unloading only one wagon, containing 15 pallets.
+This may explain why they’ve been unloading only one wagon containing 15 pallets all these years.
 We don’t have to break our rules if we reload each wagon with one pallet.”

-The blazing fire ravaged their land and machinery so suddenly that the surviving Aquapeople with their children had nowhere to run but after the train on the threshold of crossing into the forest.
-Believer only looked back from the train’s window at the waving hands beckoning behind when the smell of the smoke reached the locomotive.
+The blazing fire ravaged their land and machinery so suddenly that the surviving Aquapeople, with their children, had nowhere to run but toward the train on the threshold of crossing into the forest.
+Believer only looked back from the train’s window at the waving hands beckoning behind when the smell of smoke reached the locomotive.

-Cohorts of the most thirsty-for-life sprinters were catching fire one after the other in their pursuit of the train.
-Horse riders with several children clinging to them like ornaments to a Christmas tree were galloping toward the train from both sides.
+Cohorts of the most desperate, life-hungry sprinters were catching fire one after the other in pursuit of the train.
+Horse riders, with several children clinging to them like ornaments on a Christmas tree, galloped toward the train from both sides.
 Believer slightly slowed the train and opened the sliding doors of the wagons by pressing a button.
-The riders began to load them with children and young adults first.
-They rode back and forth, carrying more and more of their kind to the train.
+The riders loaded the wagons with children and young adults first.
+They rode back and forth, carrying more and more of their people to the train.

-Believer picked up speed and watched the remaining population dematerialize into an abstraction.
-It took them sixteen days of travel to consume all the water supply.
-Stopping was not an option—the fire was on their tail all through the journey.
+Believer picked up speed and watched the remaining population dematerialize into abstraction.
+It took them sixteen days of travel to consume the water supply.
+Stopping was not an option—the fire was on their tail the entire journey.

 The train emerged on the other side of the forest on the seventeenth day.
 The passengers, now pale and feeble, peeked at a vast ivory desert through the cracks in the walls.
-Human bones were strewn across the sand—as if the sand caved in, unearthing a human skeleton the size of the desert.
-Believer had no intention of stopping despite the tumult coming from the back.
+Human bones were scattered across the sand—as if the sand had caved in, unearthing a human skeleton the size of the desert.
+Believer had no intention of stopping, despite the tumult coming from the back.

-The desert took one day of travel.
+The desert took one day to cross.
 The train entered another forest and crossed it overnight.
 The menacing sounds of broadcast news intro music blasting from every corner of the forest kept the passengers awake and overwrought throughout the night.
-Some couldn’t resist falling asleep never to awaken again.
+Some couldn’t resist falling asleep, never to awaken again.

-The following morning swaddled the rising wanderers with quiet and stillness.
+The following morning swaddled the rising wanderers in quiet and stillness.
 The passengers were slowly coming back to their thirsty selves.
-The train was parked in the middle of a railroad depot surrounded by pallets upon pallets of water bottles stacked on pristine asphalt ground.
+The train was parked in the middle of a railroad depot, surrounded by pallets upon pallets of water bottles stacked on pristine asphalt.
 Believer pressed the button again.
 The doors opened.

-The passengers stormed the pallets.
-They drank and poured water on each other in jubilation.
+The passengers stormed the pallets, drinking and pouring water on each other in jubilation.
 Believer stepped off the locomotive, approached the crowd, and said, “A lot has happened . . . and a lot will happen.
 But we are here now.”

 One of the Aquachildren raised her hand and asked, “Where would this railroad take us if we continued our journey?”